 Everyone should have a good wide-angle lens.
 They are the best for landscape shots and can more easily capture large subjects in a single frame.
 Sigma’s 14-24 f/2.8 lens has a wide aperture and quality glass.
 It’s for demanding users and its price is no joke, but Sigma still undercuts the competition.
 The price changes a bit depending on the mount you need.

 3. Sigma 24-70mm f/2.8 DG OS HSM Art Lens

 A 24-70mm f/2.8 lens is a must for professionals and photo enthusiasts.
-While each brand has its own version of this lens, going with Sigma’s option will save you a ton of cash with a price point of $1,079.
-Similar lenses from other companies can cost nearly $2,000.
+While each brand has its own version of this lens, going with Sigma’s option will save you a ton of cash.
+Similar lenses from other companies can cost twice as much.

 If I had to pick one lens to carry around with me at all times, it would be a 24-70 f/2.8 like this one.
 The focal lengths available make it a great all-purpose lens to use for scenes, landscapes, portraits, and general shots.

 4. Tamron SP 70-200mm f/2.8 Di VC USD G2